MajidNoorani/keycloakAuth/README.md

 Use this module as a submodule in your project

 ## Installation
-Install al the required packages which are in [requirements.txt](requirements.txt)
+Install all the required packages which are in [requirements.txt](requirements.txt)

 ## Setup and Configuration

-you need to add these codes in proper directory:
+you need to add these codes in proper directories:

 1. <your_project>/<your_project_main_app>/settings.py
 ```